Culture of Qatar: Visual arts

-Qatar's investments in the arts are exemplified by the establishment of Qatar Museums in the early 2000s, aiming to centralize and connect various museums and collections.
+Qatar Museums was established in the early 2000s to centralize various museums and collections.
 Following this was the inauguration of several more major art institutions like the Museum of Islamic Art in 2008, Mathaf: Arab Museum of Modern Art in 2010, and the National Museum of Qatar in 2019.
 Plans for additional museums were announced in 2022, including the Art Mill, Lusail Museum, and Qatar Auto Museum.

-For the last twenty years, several members of the Al Thani family have led Qatar's interest and involvement in arts and continue to shape the country's cultural policy.
+For the last twenty years, several members of the Al Thani family have advanced Qatar's global involvement in the arts.
 Qatar was revealed to be the world's biggest art buyer in 2011.
-Figures like Sheikha Al-Mayassa bint Hamad Al Thani, Sheikha Moza bint Nasser and Hassan bin Mohamed Al Thani have played instrumental roles in advancing Qatar's art scene and developing its related institutions.
+Figures like Sheikha Al-Mayassa bint Hamad Al Thani, Sheikha Moza bint Nasser and Hassan bin Mohamed Al Thani have played significant roles in developing the country's art scene and its related institutions.

+Contemporary cultural life in Qatar has expanded significantly with the development of major cultural institutions, including museums, galleries, and cultural festivals.
+These initiatives reflect the country's investment in positioning itself as a global cultural hub while also promoting local artistic production.

 Architecture

-The architecture of Qatar, like other Persian Gulf nations, is deeply influenced by Islamic traditions, characterized by simple and unadorned mosque designs.
-These traditional elements extend to other structures, featuring arches, niches, and intricately carved plaster patterns, as well as gypsum screens and battlements.
-The hot desert climate has heavily influenced the choice of materials, with rough stones from rocky hills or coastal areas, bound together by clay, serving as primary building materials.
+The architecture of Qatar is similar to other Persian Gulf nations, and influenced by Islamic traditions.
+Features such as arches, niches, and intricately carved plaster patterns, as well as gypsum screens and battlements, are common.
+The hot desert climate heavily influenced the choice of materials, with rough stones from hills or coastal areas, bound together by clay, serving as primary building materials.
 Over time, clay was replaced with gypsum mortar, and wood, particularly for beams, was incorporated.
 Limestone, sourced from nearby rocky hills, was occasionally used in construction.